solarisfan/sdl2crt/README.md

 This procedure extend the original TextMode procedure with the added parameter specifying the full path to the font file to be used in the rendering engine.

-Modify the file **vgafont.pas** with the font file you wishes to be included by default.
+Modify the file **globals.pas** with the font file you wishes to be included by default.
 A compilation symbol USEFONTFILE, `-dUSEFONTFILE` , can be included in the compile command line to instruct module to load font file instead of using the embedded font.